florianneukirchen/qgis_nearest_greater/README.md

 ## Changelog

 ### 2.0 (2023-02)
 - Take any geometry as input, not only point layers.
-The distance is calculated from the centers of the bounding boxes.
+The distance is now calculated from the centers of the bounding boxes.
 This also fixes a bug that caused an exception with Multipoint geometries.
 - By default, distance is now calculated on the WGS84 ellipsoid.
 The old behaviour (distance on the plane of the layer) is still available as an option.
 - Bugfix: Catch exception when comparing strings and trying to calculate delta.